Health Benefits of Treadmill Exercise

 The Six Wonderful Health Benefits of a Treadmill

-- Echo Stress Test — An exercise stress test that uses an echocardiogram to measure the heart function.
+- Echo Stress Test: An exercise stress test that uses an echocardiogram to measure the heart function.

-- Nuclear Stress Test — Uses a tiny dose of a radioactive solution to evaluate heart function and blood flow to the heart.
+- Nuclear Stress Test: Uses a tiny dose of a radioactive solution to evaluate heart function and blood flow to the heart.

 Regular aerobic exercise, such as a treadmill workout regimen, improves blood circulation in the body and helps to lower blood pressure by strengthening the heart.
 Aerobic exercise also helps to protect against blood vessel disease and heart disease by lowering low density lipoprotein (bad cholesterol) and raising levels of high density lipoprotein (good cholesterol).
-Anyone with heart issues should talk to their doctor before starting any exercise program to ensure that they don’t put too much stress on their body or perform actions that interfere with their medications.
+Anyone with heart issues should talk to their doctor before starting any exercise program to ensure that they don’t put too much stress on their body or interfere with their medications.

 Benefits to Diabetics

-Treadmills are a great way to encourage people to exercise regularly, and regular exercise is a very important factor in controlling insulin levels in type 2 diabetics.
+Treadmills are an ideal way to encourage people to exercise regularly, and regular exercise is a very important factor in controlling insulin levels in type 2 diabetics.
 According to a study published in the Indian Journal of Clinical Biochemistry regular exercise decreases blood sugar levels in diabetic patients.
 The combination of diet and exercise is the best way to control diabetes symptoms in patients that are not insulin dependent.
 Each patient should consult their doctor before starting their exercise routine because exercise that is too intense can actually raise blood sugar levels.

 Benefits of Exercise